 Consider adding these additional libraries to have increased content selection:

-- Davis County Library (requires a library account number and pin)
+- Beehive Library Consortium (requires a Davis County Library account number and pin)

 FIND E-BOOKS & AUDIO BOOKS

 Teacher login: Encore username and password

 If it asks to find your school, search for Davis School District

 You can also log in and read from the Office 365 Sora app.

 FIND ONLINE BOOK RESOURCES

 Below is a list of great online sources to help you find great reading ideas!